 - higher is better

 With a count of 7 points to 2 points, the no creativity week was a generally better week of sleep than the week after spending at least 30 minutes doing something creative before bed.
 This is not promising for creativity overall as a strategy, but let’s look at them individually.

 The DJing was super fun, but probably a bit too energising and led to me staying up a lot later on those nights and not sleeping as well.

 I found the mindful colouring books a bit annoying, as colouring or drawing has never really been my forte, and probably brought up some unpleasant memories from when I was young.
 My sleep was worse on those nights as a result.

 The one promising finding, and something that is worth looking at over a longer period of time for me is doing a jigsaw puzzle.
 By finding one that wasn’t too challenging and completing it by the second evening, I found it pretty relaxing and slept very soundly once I was asleep.

 IS CREATIVITY A GOOD SLEEP STRATEGY?

 IS IT EFFECTIVE?

 It wasn’t for me, but that doesn’t mean that it won’t be for you.
-Doing jigsaw puzzles with my significant other before bed was a fun way to unwind at the end of the day, and she and I both ended up sleeping better on those two nights.
+Doing jigsaw puzzles was a fun way to unwind at the end of the day, and I ended up sleeping better on those two nights.
 Mixing music was not as relaxing even though it was fun, and colouring annoyed me.